 Laser hair removal works by using a combination of light and heat to target hair follicles.
-A laser machine is designed to emit energy in the form of heat and light, light is attracted to and absorbed by Melanin.
+A laser machine is designed to emit energy in the form of heat and light.
+This light is attracted to and absorbed by Melanin.
 Melanin is the substance within your hair that contains the pigment or colour.
+This is definitely the most important factor for laser.
 Heat travels down the hair shaft to the root where the heat destroys the interconnecting cells that connect the hair root to the blood supply that nourishes it.
-If these interconnecting cells are completely destroyed a new hair can’t grow.
-This may take a number of sessions as hair has to be in a particular phase of growth for this to take place.
-This is a completely safe procedure as the laser will only absorb into these specific structures.
-Laser will not damage the surrounding skin or tissues.
+As a result the interconnecting cells are completely destroyed and a new hair can’t grow.
+This will take a number of sessions as hair has to be in a particular phase of growth for this to take place.
+Laser is a completely safe procedure as the laser will only absorb into these specific structures.

-For laser to work a hair has to be in a specific phase of growth, there are 3 phases of growth
+For laser to work hair has to be in a specific phase of growth

-Active growth phase – Hair is nourished by the blood supply which allows hair to grow – 2-6 years
+Active growth phase – Hair is nourished by the blood supply therefore hair is able to grow

 For laser to successfully work only hairs that are in the Anagen phase will be targeted on each session.
-Hairs that are in the other 2 phases will not be affected.
+Therefore hairs that are in the other 2 phases will not be affected.
 Hair follicles change phases at different rates depending on the area of the body being treated.

 Hairs have to contain dark pigment

 If the hair does not contain melanin the laser will not absorb into it and the heat transferred will have no effect.
-Lighter brown hairs may reduce slightly but they will not be fully removed.
+Lighter brown hairs may reduce slightly but they will not be fully removed as a result of this.
 White, red and grey hairs will not respond to laser at all.
-If there is a mixture of light and dark hairs in an area the laser will only target the darker ones and the lighter ones will remain.
+In areas where there is a mixture of light and dark hairs in an area the laser will only target the darker ones and the lighter ones will remain.

 We have been using Cynosure Elite lasers for the last 10 years, all of our lasers are FDA approved.
-They have undergone rigorous clinical testing to deem them safe and also to prove they are effective at permanently reducing hair.
-For lasers to work at their optimum levels they must be fully serviced and maintained.
-All of our lasers are fully serviced and lamps changed on an ongoing basis to ensure you get the very best results from each laser session that you have with us.
-Our lasers use 2 different wavelenghts one for lighter skins – Alexandrite 755nm and another for darker skins ND:Yag 1064nm.
+Rigorous clinical testing has been done to deem them safe and also to prove they are effective at permanently reducing hair.
+For lasers to work at optimum levels they must be fully serviced and maintained.
+Our lasers are fully serviced and lamps changed on an ongoing basis to ensure you get the very best results from each laser session that you have with us.
+Our lasers use 2 different wavelenghts one for lighter skins – Alexandrite 755nm and another for darker skins Nd:YAG 1064nm.